-Nikon Transfer 2 will not start automatically if you have not set Nikon Transfer 2 to start when a digital camera is connected in the dialog that was displayed when you installed ViewNX-i.
-To always start Nikon Transfer 2, start Image Capture and select Nikon Transfer 2 for the default application to launch when a camera, memory card, etc. has been connected.
+Nikon Transfer 2 does not start automatically if you have not set Nikon Transfer 2 to start when a digital camera is connected in the dialog that was displayed when you installed ViewNX-i, or if you are using OS X 10.11 or later.
+To configure the setting so that Nikon Transfer 2 always starts, start [Image Capture] and select Nikon Transfer 2 as the default application to start when a camera or memory card is connected.